Best Nikon Z lenses

 |

-Of course, the build quality of this lens and its image quality are remarkable and we could only hope for so much on a lens of this kind, mainly dedicated to professional photographers, especially for wildlife and sports photography.
+Of course, the build quality of this lens and its image quality are remarkable and that is exactly what you would expect from a lens of this kind, mainly dedicated to professional photographers, especially for wildlife and sports photography.

 The lens remains fairly compact and light for a 600mm, weighing in at just over 3kg.
 The AF is obviously exceptional, being the same as the 400mm f/2.8.

-If you are looking for a nice lens and instead of buying a car, this is what you need!
+If you are looking for a dream lens and are willing to spend the price of a small car, this is the kind of product Nikon has built for you!

 Nikon Z 800mm f/6.3 S VR